muratkeremozcan/ui-testing-best-practices/sections/advanced/reaching-ui-state.md

 ### One Paragraph Explainer

-It adds value to cover a ui-e2e scenario *once*, and it provides little value to duplicate any parts of it in other tests; tests which may require a relevant state of the system.
-Suppose in a new test you require a state, and that state -partially or in full- duplicates testing from a ui-e2e test.
+It adds value to cover a UI scenario *once*, and it provides little value to duplicate any parts of it in other tests; tests which may require a relevant state of the system.
+Suppose in a new test you require a state, and that state -partially or in full- duplicates testing from a UI test.
 Scenarios like this are excellent for utilizing certain techniques:

 * Direct navigation
 * Network stub record & play